Connections-Business-Directory/Connections/README.md

 = 8.19.1 05/09/2018 =
 * BUG: If link title is blank, use the link URL.
 * BUG: Add the address property to cnLink for backwards compatibility.

-= 8.19 05/02/2018 =
-* NEW: Introduce the `cn_customizer_image_options` filter.
-* NEW: Introduce `cnEntry_Links()` and `cnLink()`.
-* NEW: Introduce helper methods `maybeUnserialize()` and `fromMaybeSerialized()` to ` cnEntry_Object_Collection`.
-* NEW: Introduce `cnEntry_Image`.
-* TWEAK: Ensure link URL is a string before prefixing it and passing it to the objects property.
-* TWEAK: Update cnLink with helper methods for attaching a link to an image and add helper methods to get which image the link might be attached to.
-* TWEAK: Update cnEntry_Links, added support to filter links attached to images.
-* TWEAK: Move the messenger back compatibility logic from `cnEntry` to `cnEntry_Messenger_IDs`.
-* TWEAK: Refactor `cnEntry` to utilize `cnEntry_Links`.
-* TWEAK: Init the `cnEntry_Image` object and refactor code, moving the legacy image processing logic to `cnEntry_Image`.
-* TWEAK: If shortcode is not found in post content and a registered query var is detected, trigger a 404.
-* DEV: phpDoc updates.
-* DEV: Remove dead commented out code from constructor in `cnEntry`.
-* DEV: Remove unused method properties in `cnEntry`.
-* DEV: Remove unused private method in `cnEntry`.
-* DEV: Remove unused properties in `cnEntry`.
-* DEV: Change `satooshi/php-coveralls` to `php-coveralls/php-coveralls` in composer.json.
-* DEV: Update `php-coveralls/php-coveralls` required version.

 [Complete Changelog can be found here.](http://connections-pro.com/changelog/)